Azure-Samples/azure-servicebus-relay-samples/README.md

 ## Common Considerations

-Most samples use shared [entry-point boilerplate code](Common/Main.cs) that loads the configuration and then launches the sample's
+Most samples use shared [entry-point boilerplate code](common/Main.cs) that loads the configuration and then launches the sample's
 **Program.Run()** instance methods.

-Except for the samples that explicitly deomstrate the security capabilities, all samples are invoked with an externally issued SAS token rather than a connection string or a raw SAS key.
+Except for the samples that explicitly demonstrate security capabilities, all samples are invoked with an externally issued SAS token rather than a connection string or a raw SAS key.
 The security model design of Service Bus generally prefers clients to handle tokens rather than keys, because tokens can be constrained to a particular scope and can be issued to expire at a certain time.
 More about SAS and tokens can be found [here](https://azure.microsoft.com/documentation/articles/service-bus-shared-access-signature-authentication/).